The Role Quality Plays in Medical Device Creation

 Implement "The Core" Processes for the QMS

-At this stage, you should implement a number of foundational elements for that system to support the operations that you will have shortly.
-One of the key concepts that you must maintain in a regulated environment is a State of Control in everything you do.
+At this stage, you should implement a number of foundational processes to support upcoming operations.
+The most critical element is that everything in a regulated environment must remain in a State of Control at all times.

-Then, you'll need to establish a fully compliant Product Development Process that implements your chosen model in a way that incorporates all the regulatory requirements for Design Control.
+Next, you'll need to establish a fully compliant Product Development Process that implements your chosen model in a way that incorporates all regulatory requirements necessary for Design Control.